X-CASH-official/.github/CONTRIBUTING.md

 First of all, you will need to determine which program repository relates to your bug (do not post an issue on [xcash-core](https://github.com/X-CASH-official/xcash-core) if you are experiencing a problem with the [desktop-wallet](https://github.com/X-CASH-official/desktop-wallet)).

 When you are creating a bug report, please [include as many details as possible](#submit-a-good-bug-report).
-Fill out [the required template](https://github.com/X-CASH-official/.github/blob/master/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.
+Fill out [the required template](https://github.com/X-CASH-official/.github/blob/master/ISSUE_TEMPLATE/bug_report.md).
+The provided information helps us targeting the issue quicker.

 #### Before Submitting A Bug Report